vycioha/OSUM/README.md

 # OSUM - Outdated Software • Updates Missing

-OSUM is a comprehensive tool for analyzing and tracking Common Vulnerabilities and Exposures (CVEs) and Common Platform Enumeration (CPE) data.
+OSUM is a tool for analyzing and tracking Common Vulnerabilities and Exposures (CVEs) and Common Platform Enumeration (CPE) data.
 It provides an intuitive interface to search, analyze, and export vulnerability information.

 ## Features